COSC310-Team7/Projects/Assignment3/NeuralNet Agent/README.md

   * ```run(): runs the chatbot.```

 ## Model Class
 The Model class is located in the train.py file.
-The Agent class has the following structure:
+The Model class has the following structure:
 * Attributes:
   * ```lemmatizer (object): A wordnet lemmatizer object.```
   * ```intents (object): A JSON object containing all the structure of the neural net model.```